ZAHIDKHATTAKCS/Learning-React/README.md

 #### 📖 Can we use JSX without React

 - yes we can use JSX without React there is a file extension .jsx through which we can use the JSX without Installing React

+**Note** we should create all the function in React main file like App.js and pass it through the props to other component if you want to call it in other component its because it will slow down your app